-The TalkMum bloggers, including myself, have been talking about birthdays, milestones and memories, so I thought I’d give a quick rundown (with product details) of some of the ways I’ve been recording the things that are important to me.
+I love recording baby milestones and memories.
+I thought I’d give a quick rundown of some of the ways I’ve been documenting the things that are important to me.

 1) The journal